strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_04_release_notes.rst

 This release contains a significant, non-breaking change that affects the entire StrictDoc codebase and the SDoc data model: the ``FREETEXT-TEXT`` migration.

-The description of the migration and the migration paths are described in [LINK: SECTION-UG-FREETEXT-TEXT].
+The description of the migration and the migration paths are described in :ref:`FREETEXT-TEXT migration (June 2024) <SECTION-UG-FREETEXT-TEXT>`.

 Other changes in this release: